thehalvo/homeostasis/docs/web_components_integration.md

 # Web Components Integration Guide

-This document provides a comprehensive guide for integrating the Homeostasis self-healing framework with Web Components.
+This document provides a guide for integrating the Homeostasis self-healing framework with Web Components.
 It covers error detection, healing strategies, and integration with popular Web Component frameworks.

 ## Overview